Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Outline of proofs

 \subsection{Subspace recovery}

-As discussed in Subsection~\ref{subsection: main asymptotic results}, when \(\lambda_1 = \lambda_2 \equiv \lambda\), the spiked covariance model becomes isotropic and we shift our focus to the evolution of the eigenvalues of the matrix \(\boldsymbol{M} \boldsymbol{M}^\top\), which we denote by \(\boldsymbol{G}\).
-To analyze the evolution of the eigenvalues, we use eigenvalue perturbation bounds and matrix generalizations of concentration inequalities.
-In particular, we show that the noisy dynamics is sufficiently close to the population dynamics, which in this case takes the form of a constant coefficient algebraic Ricatti equation, i.e.,
+As discussed in Subsection~\ref{subsection: main asymptotic results}, when \(\lambda_1 = \lambda_2 \equiv \lambda\), the spiked covariance model becomes isotropic.
+In this case, we focus on the evolution of the eigenvalues of the matrix \(\boldsymbol{M} \boldsymbol{M}^\top\), denote by \(\boldsymbol{G}\).
+To analyze their evolution, we employ eigenvalue perturbation bounds together with matrix versions of martingale concentration inequalities.
+Once the noise is appropriately controlled, the population dynamics satisfy